If you’re looking to build an app, you’ve come to the right place.

 This scenario could also happen if you outsource design to someone who isn’t an expert.
 You wouldn’t believe how many times we’ve had to help startups fix a mess that was created because they hired their best friend’s cousin to design their app instead of hiring an expert.

 You’ve heard this saying:

 “If you think it’s expensive to hire a professional to do the job, wait until you hire an amateur.”

-If you want to reduce your risk of hiring someone without experience, download this free checklist of questions that you should ask a potential partner before hiring them.
+If you want to reduce your risk of hiring someone without experience, read this article about questions that you should ask a potential partner before hiring them.

 If you’re able to hire a company or designer who has deep experience working on projects like yours, this relationship can be gold.
 Besides bringing great experience to the table, an outside agency or designer can move from the initial meeting to actual designs and prototypes within weeks.
 Our blueprint process takes an accelerated approach, and as a result we’ve helped plenty of clients go from scribbles to a prototype in a matter of days.

 As you make this decision the final element worth considering is the competitive landscape.
 An industry like advertising is going to place more value on design than an industry like